Noel Kempff Mercado

 Human History

 The region encompassed by Noel Kempff Mercado has been inhabited by indigenous peoples for millennia, including groups affiliated with the Guarasug'wé, Chiquitano, and other linguistic families of lowland Bolivia.
 These communities practiced hunting, fishing, and shifting cultivation along the rivers and forest margins.
 Jesuit missions established during the 17th and 18th centuries brought indigenous populations into mission settlements east and south of the present park, fundamentally altering traditional settlement patterns.
-Following the expulsion of the Jesuits in 1767, many mission communities dispersed, and some groups returned to more traditional lifestyles in the forests.
+Following the expulsion of the Jesuits in 1767, many mission communities dispersed.
 During the 19th and early 20th centuries, the rubber boom brought extractive industry to the Amazonian lowlands, though the remote Huanchaca region was less affected than areas further north.
-In the 1980s, the remote border area was exploited by drug trafficking operations, leading to the murder of Noel Kempff Mercado in 1986 when he inadvertently discovered a cocaine laboratory.
+In the 1980s, the remote border area was exploited by drug trafficking operations, leading to the murder of Noel Kempff Mercado in September 1986 when he inadvertently discovered a cocaine laboratory.

 Park History

-The park was first established in 1979 as the Huanchaca National Park, protecting 541,200 hectares of the plateau and surrounding lowlands.
-Following the murder of biologist Noel Kempff Mercado by drug traffickers in 1986, the park was renamed in his honor in 1988, and a military operation dismantled the narcotics operation within the park.
+The park was first established on June 28, 1979 as the Huanchaca National Park.
+[1] Following the murder of biologist Noel Kempff Mercado by drug traffickers in September 1986, the park was renamed in his honor in 1988, and a military operation dismantled the narcotics operation within the park.
 The park was significantly expanded in 1996 through the Noel Kempff Mercado Climate Action Project, one of the world's first large-scale forest carbon offset initiatives.
 This expansion, funded by three American energy companies under the auspices of The Nature Conservancy, added approximately 832,000 hectares and compensated local logging companies for forfeiting their timber concessions.
-In 2000, UNESCO inscribed the park as a World Heritage Site, recognizing its outstanding universal value for biodiversity and geological significance.
-The Bolivian National Protected Areas Service manages the park with support from international conservation organizations.
+In 2000, UNESCO inscribed the park as a World Heritage Site under criteria ix and x, recognizing its outstanding universal value for biodiversity.
+[2]

 Major Trails And Attractions

 The park's most iconic attractions are the dramatic waterfalls that cascade from the Huanchaca Plateau.
-The Arcoíris waterfall, named for the rainbows that frequently form in its mist, plunges approximately 80 meters from the plateau edge into the forest below.
-The Federico Ahlfeld waterfall, at nearly 80 meters, is another spectacular cascade accessible by boat along the Río Pauserna.
+The Arcoíris waterfall, named for the rainbows that frequently form in its mist, plunges 88 meters from the plateau edge into the forest below.
+[1] The Federico Ahlfeld waterfall is another spectacular cascade of 25 to 45 meters accessible by boat, named after the prominent Bolivian geologist Federico Ahlfeld (1892–1982).
 Boat excursions along the Iténez and Paraguá rivers offer wildlife viewing opportunities, with giant otters, river dolphins, caimans, and abundant waterbirds visible from the water.
 The Huanchaca Plateau summit can be reached by hiking trails that ascend the escarpment, revealing the unique grassland and scrub communities at the top and panoramic views across the Amazon basin.
 The Los Fierros ranger station area in the southwest provides access to forest trails through pristine Amazonian rainforest.
-Flover Laguna, a scenic lagoon surrounded by forest, is a focal point for wildlife observation.

 Visitor Facilities And Travel